phambrit/FIN321_GitHub_Assignment/stage2-spec-assignment.md

 - Implement this logic in a fully functional Excel model.
 - Label variables clearly for AI-based spreadsheet generation.
 - Perform scenario analysis and produce executive recommendations.
-### 4.1 Forward Hedge

-Lock in USD proceeds using the forward rate: